 You've got a few other things to consider when mulling over Sprint's plans.

 Credit: Justin Sullivan/Getty Images* Sprint has the weakest network among the four major carriers.
-In our 2015 tests of 4G speeds in six cities, Sprint had the worst download and upload speeds among the Big Four.
+In our latest round of 4G speed tests, Sprint had the worst download and upload speeds among the Big Four.
 (It even finished behind T-Mobile-owned MetroPCS in our tests.)
+That said, we did notice an improvement in Sprint's performance over our previous testing, particularly in our tests in Houston, Chicago and Seattle.
 Sprint fares slightly better in other testing conducted by third-party researchers, but not much.
 In fact, in OpenSignal's most recent tests, Sprint's 4G speeds actually slowed down, though the carrier can boast greater 4G availability than before.
 Sprint has made improving its network a major focus in recent years, and it seems to be paying off — in recent J.D.
 Power rankings of network performance, Sprint finished second behind only Verizon in five of six regions measured in the survey, for example.
 But there's still work to be done.

-* Sprint's about to make music a selling point.
+* Sprint's could make music a selling point.
 Sprint just bought 33 percent of Tidal, the streaming music service founded by Jay-Z. Tidal offers a catalog of 42.5 million songs and 140,000 videos, including exclusives, and Sprint figures to leverage that for its customers.
-Details are scare at this point, but we expect Sprint to incorporate Tidal as a subscription perk in some form.
+Details are scarce at this point, but we expect Sprint to incorporate Tidal as a subscription perk in some form.

 * Sprint's international offering has a pan-American focus.
 Sprint's free Open World program lets you make free calls and texts to Mexico and Canada; you can call other countries in North and South America at discounted rates.
 What's more, when you travel in North and South America, you get unlimited talk and text plus 1GB of high-speed data.
 Travel in other parts of the world, and Sprint offers free texting, 20-cent-per-minute calling, and $30/GB data in more than 100 countries.